VisionScan Max is an automated, non-destructive and tool-less leak detection machine for blister packs

 The Sepha VisionScan Max is a smart alternative to the traditional blue dye leak test as the non-destructive method enables product to be returned to the production line.
 The machine is installed with an automated feed magazine for minimal operator involvement and offers pharmaceutical blister pack manufacturers the ability to automatically leak test full production batches with minimal operator input at speeds of up to 8 packs per minute (recipe dependent).

-The Sepha VisionScan Max enables pharmaceutical manufacturers and packagers to meet the stringent quality control requirements of the industry while reducing waste and costs.
+The Sepha VisionScan Max enables pharmaceutical manufacturers to meet the stringent quality control requirements of the industry while reducing waste and costs.
 The blister leak tester generates accurate, reliable pass/fail results and its tool-less design improves efficiency where multiple product changeovers are required.

 * Pack & material dependent